The path toward scaling rollups

 Rollups originally arose as a scaling solution for Ethereum.
 Because of this, many rollups strove to become highly compatible with the EVM, reducing the friction in onboarding applications.
 While EVM compatibility is beneficial for Ethereum developers, the EVM has many features that limit its performance.
 As such, EVM compatible rollups also inherit the EVM’s limitations, and therefore reduce theoretical throughput.

 To alleviate the limitations of the EVM rollups can implement new execution environments that are purpose-built to scale.
-For example, Fuel is building an optimized execution environment with parallel execution using the UTXO model, with smart contracts in a rust-based language.
-The attempt reduces throughput limitations of the EVM and the issues with using solidity for smart contracts.
 Ultimately, more optimized execution environments are required for rollups to strongly surpass the throughput of monolithic chains.

 Reduce state and history size